Skip to main content

 Requires: 'anonymous' or 'full' consent.
 Calls at 'none' are silently dropped.

 Records a player action.
-Call when a player does something you want to measure — a purchase, sign-up, level completion, or any custom action.
+Call when a player does something you want to measure, such as a purchase, sign-up, level completion, or any custom action.
 Predefined events give you typed properties with autocomplete.

 ParameterTypeDescription